 Turns out, these tiny black seeds are loaded with antioxidants which inhibit free radical production.
 In addition, chia seeds are 40% fiber.
 Eating more fiber can help you feel more full and aid in digestion.
 Chia seeds also contain a high level of protein from a vegetable source.
 Fiber and protein combined can help to aid in weight loss, adding to the list of benefits from this superfood.
 A study where patients were given chia seed showed lowered blood pressure and improvements with type 2 diabetes.

 Very educational video on Chia seeds.
-She really presents some interesting facts and has done her research.
+He really presents some fascinating facts and has done his research.
 Chia seeds and chia seed gel are virtually unknown foods to most people in the western world, but this is truly a fantastic superfood with numerous remarkable health benefits.
 I like taking a teaspoon dry for an upset stomach, that’s a hot tip right there, especially for those who are lactose intolerant.

 Can birds eat Chia Seeds?
 Yes, most birds love chia seeds, and some go BONKERS for them.
 I’m going to more advanced research on this because healthycreatures is about ALL creatures great and small, and keeping them healthy in these toxic times.
 Just be careful not to over-feed, but that goes with all creatures.
 I personally love birds and my Dad is a bird watcher with amazing high powered binoculars!
 (I wish!)

 For humans, there are NO side effects from eating Chia seeds that I have ever heard of.
 Period.
 Birds eat these things, people eat them, billions of them are growing as we speak and nobody get’s hurt by any of it.